kalispera/DNA.css/Readme.md

 ```

-After that, you're ready to head straight into your website creation.
+After that you're ready to head straight into your website creation.

-A DNA based button for example could look like this:
+For example a DNA-based button could look like this:

 ```css